18F/health-tracking-course/collections/_rubric/sc-low-1.md

 ---

 Team dynamics are tricky things.
-It can be hard to really get a handle on what's going on behind the flashy smiles and presentations that a team might roll out for your arrival.
-Since you're acting as an outside observer rather than a full-fledged member of the team, you're going to have to know what to look for and what questions to ask to get behind the veil and see how the team works.
-This lesson gives you a few frameworks to help your observations.
+It can be hard to get past the flashy smiles and presentations that a team might roll out for your arrival.
+Since you're acting as an outside observer rather than a full-fledged member of the team, you're goinget behind the veil and see how the team works.
+This lesson gives you a few frameworks to help you in your questioning.

 As you engage in your reading and viewing, **remember to make note of questions that you have about the material**.
+Perhaps more importantly, **think about questions you could ask a team to better understand their efforts and deliverables**.

 ## Conceptual: Team development (1h, solo)

 The teams for your state may have a lot of different divisions that have to work together.
-They also may be in various stages of development -- they could be just starting out, well on their way through the project, or wrapping up.
-Each of these phases in the project can affect how they work together as a team.
+Each team may be in various stages of development -- they could be just starting out, well on their way through the project, or wrapping up.
+Each of these phases in the project can affect how a team works together.
 It can be helpful to view the phases of team development through the five phases of Tuckman's model, a psychologist who studied group dynamics.
-He recognized that teams often don't hit the ground running, but rather go through a few different phases or stages as they move through the prohject.
+He recognized that teams often don't hit the ground running, but rather go through a few different phases or stages as they move through the project.

 The stages of Tuckman's model are:
 1. Forming